 But that’s not happening, because the program is broken.
 Fewer than 1 percent of eligible public servants who apply actually receive the loan forgiveness they were promised.

 Tell Congress to invest in public service by fixing the Public Service Loan Forgiveness program.

 The Middle Class Health Benefits Tax Repeal Act of 2019 (S. 684/H.R.
 748) would repeal the 40 percent excise tax on employer-sponsored “high cost” health coverage scheduled to take effect in 2022.

-Email your representatives and tell them to increase education funding
+Email your senators and tell them to increase education funding.

 The Secure Rural Schools and Community Self-Determination Act expired in 2015.
 Since then, funding has been inconsistent.
 As a result, rural areas across the United States face budgetary shortfalls that could force big cuts in public education and other essential community services.